-The main reason for assuming that $f_{\psi_l}$ is Gaussian is to obtain the full conditional of $\psi_l$ using conjugate analysis, which will allow its incorporation into a Markov Chain Monte Carlo (MCMC) straightforwardly.
+The main reason for assuming that $f_{\psi_l}$ is Gaussian is to obtain the full conditional of $\psi_l$ using conjugate analysis, which will allow its straightforward incorporation into a Markov chain Monte Carlo (MCMC) scheme.

 It is worth mentioning that \cite{kottas2007bayesian} proposed a bivariate beta distribution to guarantee bounded support in $D$.
 Nevertheless, based on the previous paragraph, we decided to follow the approach proposed by \cite{ross2022semiparametric}.